“Free the child’s potential and you transform him into the world.” Dr. Maria Montessori

 Students are grouped in three-year age spans in the same classroom: parent-infant (ages 0 to 3), preschool (ages 3 to 6), lower and upper elementary (ages 6 to 9 and 9 to 12), and middle school (ages 12 to 15).
 Each of these environments is designed to accurately and precisely reflect the natural learning characteristics of the child at that stage of development.
 Through the use of the prepared environment, research-based materials and guidance by the trained Montessori teacher, children engage in a wide variety of tasks that encourage critical thinking, social interaction and practice with applying logical problem-solving skills — all at the level that is developmentally appropriate for the child’s specific stage.
 Children learn the how and why of what they know as well they gain a rich storehouse of knowledge about the world.

 Montessori is education for innovation

-That’s where Montessori shines.
-Montessori graduates were noticeably over-represented in a six-year study of successful executives who had either invented new products or launched innovative companies.
+It shouldn’t be surprising then, that Montessori graduates were noticeably over-represented in a six-year study of successful executives who had either invented new products or launched innovative companies.
 The study, conducted by Professors Jeffrey Dyer of Brigham Young University and Hal Gregersen of INSEAD, involved 500 individual interviews and surveys of 3,000 global innovators.
 Among their notable characteristics were a Montessori education and the ability to follow their curiosity.
 “To paraphrase the famous Apple ad campaign, innovators not only learned early on to think ‘different,’ they act different,” said Gregersen in a Wall Street Journal article.

 “It was part of that training of not following rules and orders and being self-motivated, questioning what’s going on in the world, doing things a little bit differently,” explained Google co-founder (and Montessori alumnus) Larry Page in an interview with ABC’s Barbara Walters in a 2007 interview.